-A patient can be admitted to hospice on any level of care and transferred between the multiple levels at any necessary time.
+A patient's level of care is determined by their current medical condition.
 The hospice physician and patient’s nurse case manager will approve and document the decision to treat someone on a higher level of care and coordinate the changes appropriately.
 A brief description of each level is as follows;

 Routine Home Care